Where to Stay in Napa Valley, California First Time: Best Areas

 Calistoga has many budget-friendly accommodations, you will find small hotels, B&B, hot springs resorts, or luxury lodging.

-Best Places to Stay in Calistoga:
+Best Places to Stay in Napa Valley in Calistoga:

 Located just 9 miles north of Napa City, Yountville is smaller village than Napa City but it more of nicer hotels and world class restaurants including French Laundry, Bistro Jeanty, Ad Hoc, REDD, Bottega, and Bouchon/Bouchon Baker.
-If you want a village feel closer to the winéries, with fine dining and luxury lodging, Yountville is better than Napa City.
-But you want more of a nightlife scene, Napa City it better than Yountville.

 Yountville was named after early pioneer George C. Yount.
 It is the home of the Napa Valley Museum.
 Hosting exhibitions, collections, and educational programs, it is the number one place to learn more about Napa Valley.
 You can see examples of the art, culture, and way of life that make this part of the world so famous.